-During the Winter School students, including the FEMM Hub PhD’s Choong, Dan and Reece, presented a summary of their research projects to researchers from across engineering disciplines and backgrounds with time for questions at the end.
+During the winter school, students, including the FEMM Hub PhD students Choong, Dan and Reece, presented a summary of their research projects to researchers from across engineering disciplines and backgrounds with time for questions at the end.
 The five days at KIT also consisted of visits to the various laboratories within the institute, including the manufacture of stators and windings and various vehicle testing facilities, a focus of KIT research.
 The visit allowed for our FEMM Hub students to network with familiar minded academics from similar stages of their career.

-The first inaugural Winter School event so successful that it will now run annually.
+The first inaugural winter school event was so successful that it will now run annually.
 Our FEMM Hub members returned with an increased network and an insight into the work going in similar industries, whilst also obtaining new ideas that can help them with their research.
 They look forward to collaborating with KIT in the future.

 If you have any questions about this event, please get in touch with FEMM Hub Manager, Laura O’Keefe (firstname.lastname@example.org).